stonepros/stone/doc/stone-volume/lvm/prepare.rst

 #.
 Journal is symlinked from data volume to journal location
 #. monmap is fetched for activation
 #. devices is mounted and data directory is populated by ``ceph-osd``
-#. data and journal volumes are assigned all the Ceph metadata using lvm tags
+#. data and journal volumes are assigned all the Stone metadata using lvm tags